SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Jupyter Notebook

+- [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI) - InvokeAI is a leading creative engine for Stable Diffusion models, empowering professionals, artists, and enthusiasts to generate and create visual media using the latest AI-driven technologies.
+The s
 - [microsoft/Data-Science-For-Beginners](https://github.com/microsoft/Data-Science-For-Beginners) - 10 Weeks, 20 Lessons, Data Science for All!
 - [imoneoi/openchat](https://github.com/imoneoi/openchat) - OpenChat: Less is More for Open-source Models
 - [hemansnation/God-Level-Data-Science-ML-Full-Stack](https://github.com/hemansnation/God-Level-Data-Science-ML-Full-Stack) - A collection of scientific methods, processes, algorithms, and systems to build stories & models.
 This roadmap contains 16 Chapters, whether you are a fresher in the field or an experienced profession